History of Simone Biles in Timeline

 In May 2021, Simone Biles became the first woman to complete a Yurchenko double piked on the vault during competition.

-On July 28, 2021, Simone Biles withdrew from the finals of the individual all-around competition, citing mental health concerns.
-She would later withdraw from more event finals.
+On July 28, 2021, Simone Biles withdrew from the finals of the individual all-around competition at the Olympics, citing mental health concerns.

-On September 15, 2021, Simone Biles testified to the U.S. Senate Judiciary Committee that she blamed "the entire system" for enabling and perpetuating Nassar's crimes, saying that USA Gymnastics and the United States Olympic and Paralympic Committee "failed to do their jobs".
+On September 15, 2021, Simone Biles testified to the U.S. Senate Judiciary Committee, blaming "the entire system" for enabling and perpetuating Nassar's crimes.

 In September 2021, Simone Biles appeared on the Time 100, an annual list of the 100 most influential people in the world, for "championing mental health".